0xjrr/plush-compliler/README.md

 ## Arrays

-Arrays in Plush can be declared with fixed or dynamic sizes and can be nested:
+Arrays in Plush can be declared with fixed and can be nested:

 ```plush
 var arr : [int] := [1, 2, 3];